mada360/Chrono-Lux/Final Report/Sections/Progress.md

 Shared Preferences allows the storage of key-value pairs within storage, by storing the key-value pair data can be stored and accessed by the usage of the key.
 Shared preferences although simple to use has the restriction of only being able to store string values within the value of the key, as such this greatly restricts what can be stored.

 It is possible to store an object within the shared preferences by converting the data into a JSON object by use of an interface library.
-This is mostly suited towards small and simple objects as changing a stored value was involve retrieving the entire object from memory, altering the JSON associated with the change and then storing the data back as a JSON object.
+This is mostly suited towards small and simple objects as changing a stored value would involve retrieving the entire object from memory, altering the JSON associated with the change and then storing the data back as a JSON object.

 Due to these limitations it would be a poor choice for storing my Alarm objects.

 #### Internal/External storage

 Storing data to the internal and external storage is about as challenging as storing data within the shared preferences.
-All data stored in the internal storage can only be accessed by the application, preventing other applications or direct user access to the retrieve the data.
+All data stored in the internal storage can only be accessed by the application, preventing other applications or direct user access to retrieve the data.
 External storage allows for the data to be accessed freely by other applications or directly by the user by browsing through the device file system.

 Both forms of storage however are better suited for media and files such as images, music or text files.
 Again it would be possible to store the object as a JSON object and access it much like how shared preferences would provide access and due to this comes with similar restrictions.